the-channels/channels/Readme.md

 ## Channels Proto
 A client and the hub communicate via a special protocol, as described in [this document](./proto/Readme.md).

+## Architecture support

+Channels client can be build for zx spectrum (`make`), but also it can be compiled for desktop (`make ARCH=desktop`) as a terminal.
+There is not much point in having such a limited browser for PC, but it showcases the project could be build for implemented platforms.

+The platform-specific files are located in `arch/<platform>`, files in that location need to satisfy various symbols that system needs, like `get_device_unique_key`.

+The `include/system.h` has various platform-specific defines (like `STACKLESS_PROCESS`) that shared code could use for `#ifdef` statements.

+For network capabilities, the system expects POSIX-like sockets to be implemented.

 ## How to build from source
 * The Hub is simply compiled using CMake.
 * Take care to fetch all submodules.